hipe/tmx/arc/doc/issues/024-NAME_ME.md

 ## document-meta

-  - EDIT: get rid of every metion of "survey"
+  - EDIT: get rid of every mention of "survey"

-  - EDIT: get rid of "note 25" and its referrent
+  - EDIT: get rid of "note 25" and its referrent to close #open [#008.E]

   - #history-A.1: begin mostly a full rewrite for pluralton-in-git-config persistence